 NTP is a standard for synchronising clocks in computer systems via packet-based communication networks.
-For special applications the NTP timebase of the Time Server 8029NTS/GPS can be configured to local and standard time.
+For special applications a NON standard setting can be configured.

-For activation of this special NTP output, the customer's approval shown in the WebGUI needed to be declared by checking the field "I agree".
+For activation of this special NTP setting, the customer's approval shown in the WebGUI needed to be declared by checking the field "I agree".